parisiale/libpuppetdb/README.md

 ## Create a connection

-To create a connection, you have to specify the Puppet DB host name.
-The service port (default 8080) and the Puppet DB API version (default 'v3') are optional arguments.
+To create a connection, you have to specify the PuppetDB host name.
+The service port (default 8080) and the PuppetDB API version (default 'v3') are optional arguments.

-To create a secure connection, you also need to provide the file paths of the required certificates, as descrbied in the Puppet DB online documenation: the CA certificate, the client SSL certificate, and the client private key.
+To create a secure connection, you also need to provide the file paths of the required certificates, as described in the PuppetDB online documenation: the CA certificate, the client SSL certificate, and the client private key.

 ## Create a query

-To create a query, you simply specify the Puppet DB endpoint (mandatory) and the query string (optional).
+To create a query, you simply specify the PuppetDB endpoint (mandatory) and the query string (optional).

 ## Build requirements